fvafrCU/fakemake/cran-comments.md

 Dear CRAN Team,
-this is a resubmission of the resubmission of the inital commit of package 'fakemake'.
+this is a re-re-resubmission of the inital commit of package 'fakemake'.

-I accidentally did not delete a non-standard file at top level.
-I have removed it and changed nothing else.
+I have replaced utils::person() by person() in file DESCRIPTION.

 Please consider uploading it to CRAN.